kingakisielinska/kingakisielinska.github.io/proba.md

 ## **Example for Bold**
-Put two asterisks before and after the word or phrase you want.
+Put two asterisks before and after the word or phrase.
 See how to insert **bold** text!

 ## **Example for Italics**
-Put one asterisk before the word or phrase you want.
+Put one asterisk before the word or phrase.
 And that's *how italic is defined*.

 ## **Example for Document Title**